Syncano/syncano-testing-examples/README.md

   .catch((error) => console.log('Global error:\n', error));
 ```

-Similar way we just chaining `createScript` after `createInstance`.
+As before, we just chaining `createScript` method after `createInstance`.
 Great!
-We have created simple tool to connect to our account, create test instance and script.
+We have created simple tool to connect to our account, create test `Instance` and test `script`.
-Now we can start testing... but wait we are missing two very important things, we should somehow export our `instanceName` and `scriptName`, and do some cleanup!
+Now we can start testing... but wait we are missing two very important things.
+We should somehow save our `instanceName` and `scriptName` so that Nightwatch tests can use them.
+We should also do some cleanup after the tests are finished!

 Right now we need to export our variables to file, so create `saveVariables.js` file in `scripts` folder.
 Append it with: